-Topics should clearly fall within one of the social studies disciplines (Appendix VI).
+Topics should clearly fall within one of the social studies disciplines (Appendix VI, p.
+30).
 The discipline must be identified on the official entry form that accompanies the project throughout all levels of competition.

-When the project is completed, the topic should be well-developed, and the conclusion (answer to the research question) should be supported by evaluation and interpretation of data.
-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet (a pdf file following this guide) to review judging criteria related to topic selection before, during, and following this step.
+When the project is completed, the topic should be well developed, and the conclusion (answer to the research question) should be supported by evaluation and interpretation of data.)
+Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to topic selection before during, and following this step.